ryanwilsond/belte/docs/Repl.md

 # Using the Repl

-The Repl (Read-Eval-Print Loop) is a command-line tool that provides the user with a simple method for testing short code snippets, without having to create any files or setup a project.
+The Repl (Read-Eval-Print Loop) is a command-line tool that provides the user with a simple method for testing short code snippets, without having to create any files or set up a project.

-The Repl is maintained alongside with the compiler, so all language features are supported in the Repl, as well as many tools for debugging.
+The Repl is maintained alongside the compiler, so all language features are supported in the Repl, as well as many tools for debugging.

 ## Invoking the Repl